TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 *It is expected that the name of the script will be made flexible shortly, but for now it* **MUST** *be exactly as shown.*

+The 'version' is currently used to determine the default writemask format and if the device actually supports writing.
+Currently any version >= 10.0 is defined to support writing unless a specific writemask is used.

 The configuration string emitted by the device must also follow the existing RF12Demo pattern to match the regex: